Understanding the Difference Between Liquid Cultured Mushroom Syringes vs. Spore Syringes

 Uncultured spore syringes typically have a needle gauge of 18 to 21, with 16 being the minimum gauge number (and thus maximum size).
 Uncultured spores are usually used for microscopy purposes, where being able to add a small, controlled amount to a microscope slide is desirable.
 Alternatively, uncultured spores or psilocybe cubensis live culture spores may be introduced to a spawning substrate, and a smaller needle gauge is desirable for this as well—more on that in a moment.

-A liquid culture syringe needle is generally a bit bigger than this, since the liquid mycelium culture will be thicker than only spores in sterile water.
-Liquid culture syringe needles are generally around 16 gauge.
+A liquid culture syringe needle is generally a bit bigger than this, since the liquid mycelium culture will be thicker than only spores in sterile water, and has needles that are generally around 16 gauge.

 It’s important to note that needle sizes generally shouldn’t exceed 16 gauge or so, since in many cases a mycologist may be inoculating a spawning bag with a self-healing injection port.
 This is a special port on the bag which, after being punctured while the spores or liquid mycelium is being injected into the inner substrate, is designed to automatically close up.
 Too large of a syringe needle and the injection port may not be able to properly seal itself.